electron/electron/docs/api/browser-window.md

   * `animationDuration` number (optional) - if greater than zero, the change to vibrancy will be animated over the given duration (in milliseconds).

 Adds a vibrancy effect to the browser window.
 Passing `null` or an empty string will remove the vibrancy effect on the window.
-The `animate` parameter only aanimates fading in or fading out the vibrancy effect.
+The `animationDuration` parameter only animates fading in or fading out the vibrancy effect.
 Animating between different types of vibrancy is not supported.

 Note that `appearance-based`, `light`, `dark`, `medium-light`, and `ultra-dark` have been